huggingface/chat-ui/README.md

 Check out [.env](./.env) to see what needs to be set.

+Basically you need to:

+- fill in a Mongo URL
+- fill in your HF token

 ## Building

 To create a production version of your app: